Russian art in the twenty first century has come a long way since socialist realism

 Many people when thinking of Russian art tend to think of Constructivism in the years following the 1917 Revolution, or of Socialist Realism from the 1930s to the 1950s.

-In July 1988 there was a Sothebys auction of art which caused great controversy by converting Soviet art into money.
+In July 1988 there was a Sothebys auction of communist era art which caused great controversy by converting Soviet art into money.
 Rock stars such as David Bowie and Elton John bought work.
-Shortly afterwards the Soviet system collapsed and Russian artists had to scramble for their living outside of the old communist system which, whatever their flaws, provided them with real and metaphorical space to work in
+Shortly afterwards the Soviet system collapsed and Russian artists had to scramble for their living outside of the old communist system which, whatever its flaws, provided them with real and metaphorical space to work in

 Popular in Paris apparently, this artist mixes fashion and other elements into compelling paintings.
+I see a tiny hint of the American artist Lempicka in the rendering of the flesh tines and limbs in her work.

 This intellectual artist explores the problems brought by globalisation.